quire-io/guide/_docs/integration-03-slack.md

 ---
 You can receive updates about your Quire projects, add tasks to a project, add comments on tasks and many more inside a Slack channel.

-Step 1: Visit **Slack** in our [Quire App Directory](https://quire.io//apps).

-Step 2: Click on the **Install** button on the upper right corner to authorize this app and add to your Quire organization.
+Visit **Slack** in our [Quire App Directory](https://quire.io//apps).
+Click on the **Install** button on the upper right corner to authorize this app and add to your Quire organization.

 ![integrate with slack]({{ site.url }}{{ site.baseurl }}/assets/images/slack/integrate_slack.png)

-Step 3: You can choose which scope you would like the app to get access to or decide if you would allow app to access your team members’ email addresses.
+You can choose which scope you would like the app to get access to or decide if you would allow app to access your team members’ email addresses.

 ![integrate with slack]({{ site.url }}{{ site.baseurl }}/assets/images/slack/integrate_slack2.png)

-#### Link a Slack Channel to a Quire project:
+#### Link a Slack Channel to a Quire project

-Step 1: Go to a Slack channel to link it to a Quire project.

-Step 2: In the channel, type `/quire link [project ID or project URL]`.
+Go to a Slack channel to link it to a Quire project.
+In the channel, type in `/quire link [project ID or project URL]`.

 ![slack command link project]({{ site.url }}{{ site.baseurl }}/assets/images/slack/slack_command_link_project.png)